Accreditation and Awards

 A Great Place to Work

-In 2018, Lake Health was named one of the 99 best places to work in northeast Ohio for the seventeenth year in a row.
+In 2019, Lake Health was named one of the 99 best places to work in northeast Ohio for the eighteenth year in a row.
 The NorthCoast 99 award, presented every fall by the Employers Resource Council, identified top organizations in northeast Ohio that excel in areas such as compensation, benefits, health and safety, diversity, recruitment and retention, work/life, community services, training and education, and employee communication.

 A Fit-Friendly Company

 Lake Health has received the Gold Fit-Friendly award from the American Heart Association for championing the health of employees by creating a culture of wellness in the workplace.
 "Gold-level" recognition is for companies that fulfill criteria such as offering employees physical activity support; increasing healthy food in cafeterias and vending machines; promoting a wellness culture; and implementing a designated number of activities in physical fitness, nutrition and cultural areas.